manufacturecopy/wasteof-rss/README.md

 copy `.env.example` to `.env` and add your bot username & password. we'll get the token next.

 ### getting the token
-there's probably a way to do this within the main script, but i made a secondary one. run:
+there's probably a way to do this within the main script, but i made a secondary one. run `node token.js` and it should return a token. copy this token into .env.
-`node token.js`
-and it should return a token. copy this token into .env.

-after the setup, simply run `yarn run start`or `npm run start` to make a post. i recommend setting up a cron job for a certain time, do **not** use pm2. i did not configure it for that.
+after the setup, simply run `yarn run start` or `npm run start` to make a post. i recommend setting up a cron job/crontab for a certain time, do **not** use something like pm2. i did not configure it to post like that.

-anyways there's probably a better way to do this but i'm too stupid and half of this code is from stack overflow. i'll be honest. this is licensed under the MIT license.
+anyways there's probably a better way to do this but i'm too stupid and half of this code is from stack overflow. i'll be honest.

+god i hope my comments were helpful, this code sucks

-## MIT License
+## License
 ```MIT License

 Copyright (c) 2023 manufacturecopy